Skip to content

 ECC Assistance for Students Experiencing Homelessness

-Elgin Community College has a wide network of support including caring and compassionate staff members who are available to respond and support students who are facing food and housing insecurity.
+Elgin Community College offers a wide network of support, including caring staff members who are ready to help.
+These staff members assist students facing food and housing insecurity with the resources they need.

 If you are experiencing a challenge with accessing basic needs resources, please contact: